 The decision comes in the face of widespread questions about the likely effectiveness of a further foray into unorthodox monetary policy, including from Romney.
 The Fed has already bought $2.3 trillion in U.S. government and housing-related debt it two rounds of so-called quantitative easing.

-Those programs, dubbed QE1 and QE2, bought bonds at a pace closer to around $100 billion per month.
+Those programs, dubbed QE1 and QE2, bought bonds closer to a pace around $100 billion per month.

-Senator John Cornyn, head of the Senate Republicans' campaign committee, said the Fed appeared to be "trying to juice the economy" ahead of the November 6 election, while Lanhee Chen, policy director for the Romney campaign, argued the decision pointed to a need for new policies from the White House.
+Senator John Cornyn, head of the Senate Republican Campaign Committee, said the Fed appeared to be "trying to juice the economy" ahead of the November 6 election, while Lanhee Chen, policy director for the Romney campaign, argued that the Fed's decision pointed to a need for new policies from the White House.

 "We should be creating wealth, not printing dollars," Chen said.